KarolinaMotyka/M3_Applied_Deep_Learning_and_AI/RNN/README.md

 - **Fully Connected Layer:** Outputs the predicted closing price.
 - **Loss Function:** Mean Squared Error (MSE).
 - **Optimizer:** Adam optimizer

-## Contributors:
-- **Thi Minh Nguyen:** Responsible for the implementation of the RNN model, feature engineering, and training the model.
-Evaluate and plot the results.
-- **Karolina Motyka:** Perform data exploration & preprocessing, and tuning hyperparameters to optimize the RNN model’s performance.
-Giving explaination on the result.
-- **Anzuman Ara:** Helped with data exploration.
-Wrote the final documentation and summary of results.